aslansari/spiritvisor/README.md

+🚧 This repository is in early stages of development at this time. 🚧

+# SpiritVisor

+This is a simple app for advising you on what to drink based on your mood and flavor preferences.

+## Tech Stack

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.